MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 On user devices, you decide the email apps that can connect to and access organization email.
 You also need to determine the email apps your organization will allow, and then deploy the email app to your users.

 After the email app is deployed, then you can create and deploy an email device configuration profile, if it's needed.
+Depending on the platform and email app you choose, you can use an app configuration policy **or** an email device configuration profile to preconfigure the email app with your organization settings.

-This section describes some of the common email apps you can use and what you need to do.
+This section describes some of the common email apps you can use, and the policy or profile type you can use for each platform.

 ### Android Enterprise